gabrieldwyer/baseball_elo_ratings/README.md

 - include further predictions for the league other than the next round:
     - Monte Carlo method
     - mathematical calculation method
-- learn to discount Bye games
 - learn to distinguish between finals and regular season - either number of games per round, dates, or scraping the results more carefully.
 - graphs, and pretty visualisations - D3.js?
 SVG?
 Not sure...
 - interactivity within the graphs
 - broader design goals including more sophisticated implementations of my personal website and portfolio
+- optimise the prediction model:
-- determine the adequate home field advantage
+    - determine the ideal home field advantage
+    - determine the ideal k factor i.e. how quickly the model responds to new data
+    - determine the ideal season regression factor i.e. how much are teams alike one season to the next
-- include a margin of victory metric to improve the fidelity of the model and take full advantage of the data available to me
+- include a margin of victory metric to improve the fidelity of the model and take full advantage of the limited data available to me
 - create, test, and upload multiple possible models to compare which is best and why:
     - Home always wins
     - Offensive and Defensive Elo ratings?